Why attend this short course?

 • 9:00–10:30 AM

-Pet parents.
-Someone who loves animals and has an inherent bias that ties them to their own pets.
+• Pet Parents.
+Someone who loves animals and has inherent bias that ties them to their own pets.
 As deathcare specialists, why are we not servicing the “Pet Parent?”
-With over 1.5 million pet cremations per year according to the Foresight Companies, we know the demand is here.
-This seminar will help you to identify your market needs, understand the foundation needed to create a pet program, and how to service and grow your pet program successfully.
+With over 1.5 million pet cremations per year according to The Foresight Companies, we know the demand is here.
+This session will help attendees to identify their market needs, understand the foundation needed to create a pet program, and how to service and grow a pet program successfully.

 • 10:30–11:00 AM